ames-market/AMES-V5.0/INSTALLATION.rst

     	AMES V5.0 uses the CPLEX optimization solver, available at: https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimizationstudio-v1290.

-After installation steps 1-6 are complete, AMES V5.0 can be compiled from the command prompt using compileAMES.bat and run from the command prompt using runAMES.bat.
+After installation steps 1-6 are complete, AMES V5.0 can be compiled from the command prompt using compileAMES.bat and run from the command prompt using runAMES.bat from the location C:/YourLocationForAmesV5.0/TESAgents.
 Both of these files are located in TESAgents folder.
 The path of the super directory that contains AMES V5.0 folder needs to be added to both of these batch files.